SELECT INTO v14

 SELECT command.
 The selected values must exactly match in data type, number, and order the structure of the target or a runtime error occurs.

-record is a record variable that has previously been declared.
+record is a record variable that was previously declared.

-If the query returns zero rows, null values are assigned to the target(s).
-If the query returns multiple rows, the first row is assigned to the target(s) and the rest are discarded.
-(Note that "the first row" is not well-defined unless you’ve used
+If the query returns zero rows, null values are assigned to the targets.
+If the query returns multiple rows, the first row is assigned to the targets and the rest are discarded. ("The first row" isn't well-defined unless you used

-In either cases, where no row is returned or more than one row is returned, SPL throws an exception.
+In either case, where no row is returned or more than one row is returned, SPL throws an exception.

 There is a variation of

 BULK COLLECTclause that allows a result set of more than one row that's returned into a collection.
 See SELECT BULK COLLECT for more information.

 You can use the